tanvincible/tanvincible.github.io/reading-list.markdown

 ## 📖 Currently Reading

 - "The Pragmatic Programmer: Your Journey to Mastery" by Andrew Hunt and David Thomas
+I actively compile all the **tips** [here](/tips).
 - "OCaml from the Very Beginning" by John Whitington

 ## ✅ Finished Reading